 Sports hernia was described initially in Europe, but has become a common diagnosis in high intensity athletes in the United States as well.
 It is not confined to professional athletes, however, and has been described in youths, college and recreational athletes.

 The diagnosis and treatment of sports hernia will be discussed here.
-True groin hernias are discussed separately (see "Classification, clinical features and diagnosis of inguinal and femoral hernias in adults" and "Overview of treatment for inguinal and femoral hernias").
+True groin hernias are discussed separately (see "Classification, clinical features and diagnosis of inguinal and femoral hernias in adults" and "Overview of treatment for inguinal and femoral hernia in adults").

 The basic definition of sports hernia is any condition causing persistent unilateral pain in the groin without demonstrable hernia.
 Sports hernia, therefore, is a clinical diagnosis.
 Inguinal hernia is clinically absent, but in virtually all reported series a small number of occult hernias are identified at the time of surgical exploration.